This article explains how you can set up and manage a company pension plan with Personio Payroll.

 You can find the following attributes in the professional pension fund section of the employee profile:

-Professional pension fund | Select the employee's current pension fund from the drop-down list.
+| Pension fund | Select the employee's current pension fund from the drop-down list.
 If the provider changes, update this attribute with the date of the change.
 If the employee is not a member of a professional pension fund, leave the field empty or set it to Not applicable. |

-Professional pension fund membership number | Enter the employee's membership number that the professional pension fund assigned during registration.
+| Versorgungswerk membership number | Enter the employee's membership number that the professional pension fund assigned during registration.
 The system checks this number to see if it makes sense.
-If the number isn't available when the payroll runs for the first time, the field can be empty. |
+If the number is not yet available at the time of the first payroll run, the field can be left blank. |

-For professional pension fund: payment through |
+| For professional pension fund: Payment by |

 Select from the options:

-Please note |
+Please note: |

-Contribution rate for marginal employees in a professional pension fund (social insurance group 190) | If an employee who is a member of a professional pension fund works as a mini-jobber, you can record this here.
+| Contribution rate for marginal employees in a professional pension fund (social insurance group 190) | If an employee who is a member of a professional pension fund works as a mini-jobber, you can record this here.
 This way, the pension contributions split correctly between the employee and the employer.
 If the employee is not a mini-jobber, leave this attribute empty or set it to No. |

 You also need to take note of the following attributes: